 - Assign students to write a research paper on the effects of D-Day on the remainder of World War II in Europe.

 The documents included in this project are from the Franklin D. Roosevelt

 Presidential Library and the Dwight D. Eisenhower Library.
-They are available online through the Online Catalog (OPA) National Archives Identifiers:
+They are available online through the National Archives Catalog National Archives Identifiers:

 The online catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use the online catalog to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.

 Currently, about 80% of NARA's vast holdings have been described in the online catalog.
 Thousands of digital images can be searched in the online catalog.
 In keeping with NARA's Strategic Plan, the percentage of holdings described in the online catalog will grow continually.

 Additional documents related to United States v.
 Thomas Cooper are available in the Bill of Rights Teaching Packet available for purchase from the National Archives.